cedricbonhomme/cedricbonhomme.org/content/photography.md

 Once I press the shutter, the essence is preserved.

-I do not really care about the technology and quality equipment in photography (cameras, lenses, etc.) and think the use of expensive professional tools is overestimated.
+I do not really care about the technology and quality equipment in photography (cameras, lenses, etc.) and think the use of expensive professional tools is often overestimated.
+You're welcome to browse through the various [cameras](/cameras) in my collection.